Filter

 ### Flag access filter

-This filter can be used to check if a given company has (or not) access to a given flag.
-The filter evaluates the flag's targeting rules against the provided company, and assumes skips evaluation of any non-company attribute related filters.
+This filter can be used to check if a given company has access to a given flag.
+The filter evaluates the flag's targeting rules against the provided company and skips any non-company attribute filters.

 ### Gradual rollout filter

-This filter is used by feature access targeting when enabling gradual rollout.
-It will bracket the pool of companies based on a predictable hashing algorithm and check if the company falls within the rollout percentage.
+This filter is used by flag access targeting when enabling gradual rollout.
+It brackets the pool of companies with a predictable hashing algorithm and checks whether the company falls within the rollout percentage.

 ### Other context filter

-This filter can be used to check `other` context attributes against a set predicates.
-You can use any attribute name that your application sends to Reflag when evaluating feature access.
+This filter can be used to check `other` context attributes against a set of predicates.
+You can use any attribute name that your application sends to Reflag when evaluating flag access.

 {% hint style="warning" %}